 Over morning coffee, I began reading Blaise Pascal's, Pensées, however, was distracted by a tall girl who sat at the bar in a black bomber jacket with a big furry hood.
 It was her visible panty-line through her tight black pants that caught my attention.
 I've always taken a holistic approach to female objectification.
 It's not just about the tits or ass or face, it's about how it all works together.
 The whole meaty package.
-I liked her long fake brown hair, big thick eyelashes, and, what looked like from this distance, a hint of a nose-ring.
-Her bright pink designer handbag stood out from her blackened attire, and I caught her staring at me through the doorway into the restaurant before she did that classic teenage pout and casually looked away.
-As Pascal says, 'Wretchedness.
+I liked her long, fake brown hair, big thick eyelashes, and, what looked like from this distance, to be a hint of a nose-ring.
+I caught her staring at me through the doorway into the restaurant, before she did that classic teenage pout and casually looked away.
+As Pascal says, “Wretchedness.
 The only thing that consoles us for our miseries is distraction, yet that is the greatest of our wretchednesses.
 Because that is what mainly prevents us from thinking about ourselves and leads us imperceptibly to damnation.
-Without it we should be bored, and boredom would force us to search for a firmer way out, but distraction entertains us and leads us imperceptibly to death.'
+Without it we should be bored, and boredom would force us to search for a firmer way out, but distraction entertains us and leads us imperceptibly to death.”

-That chick disappeared while I was reading, so I decided to wander down to the castle ruins and clear her lecherous image from my head.
+The girl disappeared while I was reading, so I decided to wander down to the castle ruins and clear her lecherous image from my head.
 Apart from all the huddling pigeons, I had the entire place to myself.
 It was an impressive piece of engineering.
-The paintings by the likes of Turner truly captured the daunting mood of the imposing walls.
-King Edward was long gone, but his imprint remained strong, just as the face of that female lingered along with the violence toward her that I had in mind.
+The paintings by the likes of Turner, truly captured the daunting mood of the imposing walls.
+King Edward was long gone, but his imprint remained strong, just as the face of that female lingered with the violence toward her that I had in mind.

 While getting a coffee to-go, the chatty staff at the small cafe informed me that there weren't many old-school locals left.
 Most people that owned property here were well-off folk from out of town.
 I sat drinking my coffee in the sun on the waterfront, admiring the little fishing boats and yachts.
-All the street signs were in both Welsh and English, and half the time when I overheard stranger's conversations, I couldn't understand even when they were actually speaking English.
-Fucking enunciate your fucking words, you fucking cunts!
+All the street signs were in both Welsh and English, but even when I overheard stranger's conversations, I couldn't understand if they were actually speaking English.
+Fucking enunciate your fucking words, you mumbling fucking cunts!

 Heading around the shoreline, I made my way up into the woods.
 Climbing the hill, I found a park bench in the sun surrounded by trees, the perfect secluded location to desecrate the meat of the young.

-While warming myself in the hotel's small library and writing in my notebook, a girl and her old granny sat in the armchairs next to mine.
-Not lowering my journal, I fixated on the girl's pale complexion contrasted by scarlet lipstick and her curly ebony hair.
-It was this female's tight jeans and thigh-gap that drew me in, hook, line, and erection.
-Instantly, I pictured her screaming, bleeding, suffering!
+While warming myself in the hotel's small library, as I wrote in my notebook, a girl and her old granny sat in the armchairs next to mine.
+Not lowering my journal, I fixated on the girl's pale complexion contrasted by scarlet lipstick and her curly black hair.
+But it was this female's tight jeans and thigh-gap that drew me in, hook, line, and erection.
+Instantly, I pictured her screaming, bleeding, and suffering!
 I wanted to spoil that which presented itself as innocent.
 She was just another meat-insect.
 They're all playing the deceit-game.
-As too am I part of this mock-system: hide your lust, deny your hatred, and bottle-up your train of thought.
-The granny and girl didn't stay long, and I picked up Pascal, 'First part: That nature is corrupt, proven by nature itself.'
-There is no fucking second part!
+Just as too am I part of this mock-system: hide your lust, deny your hatred, and bottle-up your train-of-thought.
+The granny and girl didn't stay long, so I picked up Pascal, “First part: That nature is corrupt, proven by nature itself.”
+And I say, there is no fucking second part!

-The sky was clear when I headed out of the town walls to try a second attempt at winning an audience with Telford.
+The sky was clear when I headed out of town for my second attempt at winning an audience with Telford.
 The way seemed totally different to how I remembered it from last night.
-I saw plenty of lampposts along the stone-walled footpath, and once I reached Telford's cottage, I realized that it wasn't at all isolated in the woods but surrounded by other little houses.
-I noticed a lack of parked cars on the street, so assumed that maybe Telford was the only permanent resident in the neighborhood.
+I saw plenty of lampposts along the stone-walled footpath, and once I reached Telford's cottage, I realized that it wasn't at all isolated in the woods, but surrounded by other little houses.
+I noticed a lack of parked cars on the street, so assumed that Telford was the only permanent resident in the neighborhood.
 Without further delay, I rang his doorbell.
 No response.
 I rang again.
 I knocked.
 Nothing.
-So I fucking thumped his fucking front door as my anger quickly returned!
-The silence utterly incinerated my fucking charitably offer of peace!
+So, I thumped his fucking door as my anger quickly returned!
+The silence utterly incinerated my fucking charitable offer of peace!
 I had come back for nothing!
 Shaking my fucking head, I walked away at a snail's pace.
-Fuming in disbelief, I stumbled along the road, eventually encircling the entire valley and village that lay outside the old town.
-For random periods of time I just stopped, staring at the trees, clenching my lips, jaw, and fists until the cold soaked through all my layers.
+Fuming in disbelief, I stumbled along the road, eventually encircling the entire valley outside the old town walls.
+For random periods of time, I just stopped, staring at the trees, clenching my fists until the cold soaked through all my layers.

-I was thankful as fuck that the radiator in my room was toasting the place.
-Defrosting with shortbread and the BBC, it was the persistence of the seagulls that got my tired legs outside again before the last light of day fucked off for good.
+When I returned to the hotel, I was thankful that I had left the radiator warming my room.
+Defrosting with shortbread and the BBC, I was soon encourgaed by the persistence of the seagulls to take my tired legs outside again before the last light of day fucked off for good.

 Strolling around the literal dead-center of town, I scowled at the graveyard surrounding the old church, and knew that this too was just another piece of cold dead stone.
 There was no god here.
 Fuck this place and fuck the righteous!
-I was too fucking freezing for a walk down to the waterfront, so headed back from whence I had come – when right then Telford came around the corner of the church.
+It was too fucking freezing to walk down to the waterfront, so I headed back from whence I had come.
+When right then, Telford came around a corner of the church.

 “What are you doing here?!”